beetbox/beets/docs/plugins/ftintitle.rst

 FtInTitle Plugin
 ================

-The ``ftintitle`` plugin automatically move "featured" artists from the ``artist`` field to the ``title`` field.
+The ``ftintitle`` plugin automatically moves "featured" artists from the ``artist`` field to the ``title`` field.

 According to `MusicBrainz style`_, featured artists are part of the artist